koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_34_img_1.md

+# The image 1 in slide 34 of lecture 3 contains:
 The image consists of a diagram titled "The Partnership Model" at the top, with a dark gray background for the title section.
 Below the title, there are four circular shapes arranged in a network structure to illustrate the partnership model.

 1. **Left Circle (Drivers)**